darklionHu/building-blocks-vr/README.md

 use unity 2021.3.19f1 (LTS) if possible.

+-from package manager download xr interaction toolkit and its starter assets.

+-setup the xr settings

-from package manager download xr interaction toolkit and its starter assets. if any errors occur make sure you did setup the input action manager on the XR Origin object, and imported the default templates for both hands.
+-if any errors occur make sure you did setup the input action manager on the XR Origin object, and imported the default templates for both hands.

 # short description about the scripts: